em0gh/em0.wtf/content/_index.md

  * Musician (piano and drums),
  and much more!

-Please feel free to navigate around this site to check out stuff that's available.
-If you have any feedback feel free to submit an issue, PR, etc.
+## Thanks!
+Thanks for visiting my website!
+If you've got any suggestions, please feel free to contact me or check out the [source code for this site](https://github.com/em0gh/em0.wtf)!